 Senator Joe Fain represents the 47th Legislative District in the Washington Legislature.
 A fourth-generation Washingtonian, Fain has been serving South King County residents for more than a decade.

 In 2010 Fain was elected to the state Senate, where he serves on the Transportation, Early Learning and K-12 Education, Financial Institutions, Housing and Insurance and Rules committees.
-Fain also serves as vice chair of the Legislative Evaluation and Accountability Program Committee.
+Fain also serves as chair of the Legislative Evaluation and Accountability Program Committee.

 Fain is an active community member and serves on the board of directors for Auburn Youth Resources, the Auburn Public Schools Foundation, and the Highline Community College Foundation.
 He also was an award-winning high school swim coach for the Highline and Renton school districts.